 The Union Buildings are open to the public and can be explored on your own or with a guide, it’s great fun either way.
 If you want to visit, it’s suggested that you book tickets online before heading out so that there won’t be any delays once there.
 It’s also essential to note that photography inside is not permitted unless approved by security staff.

 Freedom Park is a museum and monument complex located in Pretoria, South Africa.
 It was opened on 16 December 2002 by former President Thabo Mbeki, who said that it “provides a national space for reflection on the history of our country.

 The park contains the following sculptures:

 • The Women’s Memorial – A statue depicting two women holding hands.
 This is meant to represent all women, past, and present.

 • The Old Growth Forest – A group of large trees that symbolize the long history of South Africa’s struggle against apartheid.
 They were planted in 2007 as part of Freedom Day celebrations.

-We hope this list of famous landmarks in South Africa has inspired you to visit the country and see some of them in person.
+We hope this list of South African landmarks has inspired you to visit the country and see some of them in person.
 If you’re looking for a place to start, we recommend starting with the landmarks in Cape Town.